-When people think of Navy lawyers, the image of courtrooms and court-martials comes to mind, conjured up from movies like The Caine Mutiny and A Few Good Men.
+When people think of Navy lawyers, images of courtrooms and courts-martial come to mind, conjured up from movies like The Caine Mutiny and A Few Good Men.
 Although those images are accurate as far as they go, they paint but a small part of the picture.
 No career illustrates that better than that of Commander Tom Jones, Judge Advocate General’s Corps, U.S. Navy (Retired).
 Tom left the courtroom behind early in his career to serve with the Navy SEALs in Iraq, charting the course for all future Navy attorneys embedded with special operations units.
 Where others might see roadblocks, Tom saw opportunities.
 Throughout his distinguished twenty-year Navy career, he never avoided challenges – he embraced them.
 This is his story.

 To say Tom’s childhood was unique would be a gross understatement.
-He was born in Baltimore in 1975 to a mother Tom describes as the quintessential hippy.
+He was born in Baltimore in 1975 to a mother he describes as the quintessential hippy.
 His father was out of the picture by the time Tom was four or five, so his mother bought a school bus/camper to live in and they hit the road.
 As a young boy, Tom and his mother spent time in Newfoundland, Florida, West Virginia, Colorado, Washington, California, and Arizona, raising money any way they could.
 Tom remembers at one point his mother sold turquoise at swap sales.
 In California, they picked crops as migrant farmworkers.
 In Bisbee Arizona – an old copper mining town – Tom’s mother ran a “flop house”, providing a place for the growing Bisbee hippy population to stay cheaply, although Tom is not sure his mother ever charged anyone to stay there as he never saw money exchange hands.

 Tom started first grade in Bisbee but didn’t like it, so his mother decided to home school him using what Tom readily describes as a non-standard curriculum.
 When he was about seven, he remembers his mother going to court and the judge giving her two options: close the flop house and leave Bisbee within twenty-four hours or go to jail.
 Not seeing it as a choice at all, Tom’s mother loaded Tom and his younger sister into the bus and drove back to Baltimore.
 Eventually Tom would have two more younger siblings.